mapbender/mapbender-documentation/en/faq.rst

                 from namespace "Mapbender\PrintBundle\Component"."
                 at /srv/mapbender-starter/application/mapbender/src/Mapbender/PrintBundle/Component/PrintService.php line 310

-A: Please make sure you have installed the php5-gd library.
+A: Please make sure you have installed the php-gd library.